EXA-UQ/EXAUQ-Toolbox/.github/CONTRIBUTING.md

 3) **Acceptance Criteria:** How will we know that this issue is now closed?
 You could do this via bullet points/tasks or simply an explanation that gives clear criteria as what your expectations are at implementation.

+**Note:** How do I? questions are also valid issues but please do refer to the documentation first and if it is missing then we will likely add this into the documentation somewhere or ensure it is clearer.

 **Discussions:** It may be that one of the maintenance team wish to clarify/discuss your issue further, please do keep an eye once the issue is open to answer any questions promptly.